twilio/media-streams/node/dialogflow-integration/README.md

-# MediaStreams => DialogFlow
+# Google Dialogflow Integration

-An express app that responds with TwiML to `<Start>` a MediaStream and connect it to DialogFlow.
+An Express app that responds with TwiML to `<Start>` a MediaStream and connect it with a specified [Dialogflow](https://dialogflow.com/).

 ## Installation